NVIDIA/aistore/docs/cli/cluster.md

  - /docs/cli/cluster.md/
 ---

+# Introduction

+There is a single CLI command to [grow](#join-a-node) a cluster and multiple commands - to scale it down.

+This (scaling down) can be done gracefully or forcefully, and also temporarily or permanently.

+For background, usage examples, and details, please see [this document](/docs/leave_cluster.md).

 # CLI Reference for Cluster and Node (Daemon) management
 This section lists cluster and node management operations the AIS CLI, with `ais cluster`.